ConfederacyOfGaia/Gaia/mage.md

 # Mage

 The ogre and the gnome squint at each other, sizing each other up, waiting for the other to move first.
-Suddenly, the ogre lifts his tree branch to take a swing a the gnome, but before its blow can land, the gnome dives to the side and sends 5 fireballs streaking into the ogre, dousing it in flames.
+Suddenly, the ogre lifts his tree branch to take a swing a the gnome, but before its blow can land, the gnome dives to the side and sends several fireballs streaking into the ogre, dousing it in flames.

 With a final glance at his notes, a young man clad in plain blue robes begins the last step of the ritual.
 The chalk circle, sprinkled with powdered silver and iron, begins to glow as he channels magic through it to a focused point that would become the fulcrum of his spell.